vicramon/vim-tutorial/chapters/motions.md

-Learning the motions is the first step in learning Vim.
+Learning the motions is the first step in mastering Vim.
 Motions specify a direction and a distance.
 When used alone they simply move the cursor.
 However, they can also be combined with actions, as we'll see later.

 ## Basic Motion